NYC Medical Examiner Dismisses Epstein ‘Homicide’ Claim by Dr. Michael Baden

 Three years later, he was dismissed as chief deputy medical examiner by Suffolk County, New York, over a magazine article about ways to kill that wouldn’t show up in an autopsy; he protested that he was misquoted.

-The bio on his website does not mention his involvement in the Phil Spector murder trial, where he reportedly testified as a defense witness that he had no conflict of interest in the case even though his wife was heading Spector’s legal team.
+Spencer Kuvin, a lawyer representing victims of Epstein, said serious questions remain, including the whereabouts of the guards assigned to monitor him, why the cameras outside his cell apparently didn’t work, and why he was taken off suicide watch.

-The Justice Department inspector general is investigating the circumstances of Epstein’s death at the federal lockup in Manhattan, where he had previously been placed on suicide watch and then removed and returned to his cell.
+“It all makes no sense.
+Until they come out with the evidence, I don’t believe anything they’re telling us,” Kuvin said.
+“Exactly what happened I can’t tell you, but I certainly don’t believe the story they’re trying to feed everyone.”

-Sigrid McCawley, an attorney at Boies Schiller Flexner, the law firm representing some of Epstein’s victims, noted the ongoing probe and said it “limits what can and should be said at this time.”
+Sigrid McCawley, an attorney at Boies Schiller Flexner, the law firm representing some of Epstein’s victims, said the ongoing Justice Department probe “limits what can and should be said at this time.”

 “But as the public has come to to understand the horrifying scope and scale of the international sex trafficking system he operated for decades with impunity what really matters for the brave survivors who are seeking justice is how he lived, not how he died,” she said.
 “That is how the man should be judged.”